SkAdilina/University/Email/README.txt

 Project:
 - Enter any sentence/text of any length.
-- Click "Span or not?" button.
+- Click "Spam or not?" button.
 - Pop up message to show whether the text is a spam or not.

 The code can: